Missouri State Board of Nursing

 Nurse Notes

-Nursing schools nationwide rejected more than 67,000 eligible applicants seeking to enroll in professional nursing programs in 2010 compared with more than 41,000 qualified applicants in 2005, 33,000 in 2004 and 18,000 in 2003.
-Schools attributed the increased rejections in large part to an insufficient number of faculty members, classroom space, and poor economic conditions.
-The Department of Health and Human Services projects today's vacancy rate in registered nursing positions will grow to 36%, representing more than one million unfilled jobs by 2020.
+The Nurse Licensure Compact is an agreement among states to mutually recognize each others' licensees.
+The "Compact" requires that the nurse be licensed in the party state in which she permanently resides.
+With the home state license, the nurse may practice in any other party state without obtaining any additional licenses.
+Nurses must comply with the state practice laws of the state in which the patient is located at the time care is given.
 Alabama Board of Nursing Alaska Board of Nursing American Samoa Health Services Regulatory Board Arizona State Board of Nursing Arkansas State Board of Nursing California Boards of Registered and Vocational Nursing Colorado Board of Nursing Connecticut Board of Examiners for Nursing Delaware Board of Nursing District of Columbia Board of Nursing Florida Board of Nursing Georgia State Boards of Nursing Hawaii Board of Nursing Idaho Board of Nursing Illinois Department of Professional Regulation Indiana State Board of Nursing Iowa Board of Nursing Kansas State Board of Nursing Kentucky Board of Nursing Louisiana State Boards of Nursing Maine State Board of Nursing Maryland Board of Nursing Massachusetts Board of Registration in Nursing Michigan Bureau of Health Professions Minnesota Board of Nursing Mississippi Board of Nursing Missouri State Board of Nursing Montana State Board of Nursing Nebraska Department of Health and Human Services Regulation and Licensure Nevada State Board of Nursing New Hampshire Board of Nursing New Jersey Board of Nursing New Mexico Board of Nursing New York State Board of Nursing North Carolina Board of Nursing North Dakota Board of Nursing Northern Mariana Islands - Commonwealth Board of Nurse Examiners Ohio Board of Nursing Oklahoma Board of Nursing Oregon State Board of Nursing Pennsylvania State Board of Nursing Puerto Rico Board of Nurse Examiners Rhode Island Board of Nurse Registration and Nursing Education South Carolina State Board of Nursing South Dakota Board of Nursing Tennessee State Board of Nursing Texas Board of Nurse Examiners Guam Board of Nurse Examiners Utah State Board of Nursing Vermont State Board of Nursing Virgin Islands Board of Nurse Licensure Virginia Board of Nursing Washington State Nursing Care Quality Assurance Commission West Virginia State Boards of Nurse Examiners Wisconsin Department of Regulation and Licensing Wyoming State Board of Nursing